Pogragjë, Gjilan

-The village is inhabited by Albanians and is home to the Pogragja Castle which was built in the 6th century during the Justian era.
+The village is inhabited by Albanians and is home to the Pogragja Castle which was built in the 6th century during the Justinian era.

 Location

 Pogragja lies along the Morava e Binçës river valley, at an altitude of 400 m.
 This settlement was affirmed in terms of institutional services with the administrative division until 1953 when it had the function of a municipal center.
 Pogragja today is a local community of this area.
 Pogragja is bordered by Lloca in the south, Bilinica and the village of Kukajin the east, Uglar in the west, Capari and Bukovik in the north, and Dobercani Ranilug and Stublina in the northeast.